-Add Client to Cache
+Add Client Node in Cache

 Cache clients are lightweight modules through which cache applications can connect to hosted cache servers.
 You can add local or remote client nodes to existing clustered cache(s) in NCache.